Last Updated on October 26, 2020

 How to Control Shedding

-Feeding dogs, a balance diet high in protein and low on by-products, grains and fillers is essential to maintain a healthy coat.
+Feeding dogs, a balance diet high in protein and low on by-products, grains, and fillers are essential to maintaining a healthy coat.
 Salmon oil is one of the best supplements you can add to their food.
 It promotes a healthy coat and reduces dry skin.

 Check your dog for fleas and ticks.
 Dogs that have skin parasites will scratch more, which will increase the amount of fur he sheds.
 Fleas can also cause an allergic reaction that will also cause more itchiness and shedding.